carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 ```

 Indeed, ints1.Index and ints2.Index can be completely different types.
 So we
-can’t just pass any existential into GetByIndex(), it has to be an existential
+can't just pass any existential into GetByIndex(), it has to be an existential
 that internally contains the correct type.

 The only way to model it in a sound way is to say that the type of